Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 ~~~~~~~~~~

 This option aligns all three axes of the pick point with all three axis
-of the reference frame.
+of the :ref:`reference frame <reference-frame>`.
 This setting is typically used when there is a
 flexible gripper to pick the objects, e.g. a vacuum cup to pick
 cardboard boxes.
 See image below for the effect on a real scene in
 Pickit.
 The image on the left is with no alignment, on the right